-- Planetary Health: is described by the Planetary Health Alliance as "a solutions-oriented, transdisciplinary field and social movement focused on analyzing and addressing the impacts of human disruptions to Earth's natural systems on human health and all life on Earth".
+- Planetary Health: is described by the Planetary Health Alliance as "the health of human civilisation and the state of the natural systems on which it depends".
 For example, topics such as climate change, declining biodiversity, shortages of arable land and freshwater, and pollution would all fall under the realm of planetary health.
 Both planetary health and traditional 'environmental health' examine the relationship between human health and the external environment, including extreme temperatures, chemicals, vector-borne diseases, etc. Planetary health explicitly concerns itself with the potential health harms associated with human-caused perturbations of natural systems.
 Therefore, the human health focus of planetary health makes the field well-adapted for the context of medical school education.
 Throughout this report card, we use the term planetary health to refer to this broad swath of topics, but resources do not need to explicitly include the term "planetary health" to satisfy the metric. - Education for Sustainable Healthcare (ESH): is defined as the process of equipping current and future health professionals with the knowledge, attitudes, skills and capacity to provide environmentally sustainable services through health professional education, thus working to decrease the enormous environmental impact of the healthcare industry.
 Planetary Health Education is an integral part of this education rather than an end in itself.
 This is because knowledge on Planetary Health is required to be able to fully understand the necessity of sustainable healthcare as well as being part of the broader knowledge needed to fully protect and promote health.
 In summary, ESH is covered by the three Priority Learning Outcomes of the first learning objective and is a fundamental requirement to achieve learning outcomes 2 and 3: - 1.
 Describe how the environment and human health interact at different levels. - 2.
 Demonstrate the knowledge and skills needed to improve the environmental sustainability of health systems. - 3.
 Discuss how the duty of a doctor to protect and promote health is shaped by the dependence of human health on the local and global environment. - Medical School vs. Institution: When "medical school" is specified in the report card, this only refers to curriculum and resources offered by the School of Medicine and does not include offerings from other parts of the university (for example, undergraduate departments (USA), other related departments eg Public Health, Population Health departments).
 In contrast, when "institution" is specified in the report card, we are referring to the university more broadly.
 Any resource reasonably accessible by medical students, no matter where in the institution the resource comes from or if it is specifically targeted for medical students, can meet this metric. - Environmental history (Metric 19 in curriculum section): This is a series of questions providers are taught to ask during medical encounters that elicits patients' exposures and environmental risk factors.
 Historically, this has included consideration of exposures like pesticides, asbestos, and lead, though in the modern era shaped by climate change, it can be expanded to include things like wildfire smoke exposure, air pollution and mold after flooding.
 Key components include place of residence over the lifecourse, occupational history, food and water sources (e.g. meat from industrial feeding operations, regular fishing in contaminated water, access to clean drinking water), and exposure to air pollution.